The Beachwood Protocol

-“Horses are objective readers of people, as they must accurately observe their environment to survive as a prey animal.
+“Horses are objective readers of people, as they must continually observe their environment to survive as a prey animal.
 “They’re constantly aware of who’s around them.
 And, unlike dogs or other pets, horses don’t rely on the direct influence of the people they interact with to take care of them.”

 Phipps explains further.
 “A horse’s response is quite subtle.
 They move closer or farther away creating a safe space for themselves as the client feels and reacts to their own internal issues: with a horse one is never judged, shamed or embarrassed.”